meizabel/documentation/motivation/ubiquitous-language.md

 The serialization mechanism automatically, at runtime, converts class objects into metadata so instances can be serialized with the least amount of programmer work.
 This is great as long as the classes don't change.
 When classes change, the metadata, which was created from obsolete class objects, accurately describes the serialized information.
 But it might not correspond to the current class implementations.

+Serialization is a generic marshalling and demarshalling algorithm, with many hooks for customization.
+Thus, serialization is, at times, both slow and bandwidth-intensive.
+There are three main performance problems with serialization: it depends on reflection, it has an incredibly verbose data format, and it is very easy to send more data than is required.

 ### Model evolution with Protobufs
+Using Pr
 If an existing message type no longer meets all your needs – for example, you'd like the message format to have an extra field – but you'd still like to use code created with the old format, don't worry!
 It's very simple to update message types without breaking any of your existing code.